makerdao/governance-manual/delegation/mkr-holder-guide.md

 The word ‘incentive’ has taken on a narrow meaning within the crypto-space.
 This meaning - primarily financial - has led to the exclusion of a myriad of other motivations that humans hold.
 Humans are both dynamic and varied in their motivations, and we should expect the same from delegates.

-**Examine your delegate’s incentives, these are not solely monetary, these are not always permanent.**
+**Your delegate will have different incentives than you.
+These may not be solely financial.
+These may not always be permanent.**

-The table below shows a selection of incentives that delegates can have.
-It is not meant to be exhaustive (people are complicated) but it covers the factors that GovAlpha could come up with.
+The table below shows a selection of relevant incentives that delegates may have.
+It is not exhaustive because people can be complicated.

 |Source|Incentive Type|Stability|Governance Controllable|
 | --- | --- | --- | --- |